TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 access to each other.
 You need a option to validate a domain object *as a whole*.

-For this you can implement an own validator class for every object in the domain model which validates the object as a whole and with it access to all object properties is possible.
+For this you can create your own validator class for every object in the domain model which validates the object as a whole and with it has access to all object properties where possible.

-Important hereby is the correct naming convention.
+This is the correct naming convention.
 If you need a validator for the class :php:`\MyVendor\ExtbaseExample\Domain\Model\User` it must be implemented in the class